SoundCloud for Developers

 </html>

-You initiate the connect flow by calling SC.connect().
-Once your users are authenticated and authorized, your app is allowed to use the HTTP methods SC.post, SC.put and SC.delete to create comments, liking a track or updating user profiles.
-The following example shows how to follow a user, after connecting the current user:
+Initiate the connect flow by calling SC.connect().
+Once authenticated, your app can use SC.post, SC.put, and SC.delete to create comments, like tracks, or update user profiles.
+Following a user after connecting:

 SC.initialize({